Blog

 “But look at your grades… There’s no way you have ADHD!”

 The amount of times I’ve heard this familiar phrase said in one way or another is astounding.
-What makes the co-existence of ADHD and academic achievement so difficult for others to fathom?
+What makes the co-existence of ADHD and good grades or other measures academic achievement so difficult for others to fathom?

 Well, first, it’s because of the misperceptions people have that every kid with ADHD always displays telltale behaviors: That student who interrupts the class every couple of minutes; that student who can’t focus on work for more than a moment without getting distracted; that individual who can’t listen to much of conversation before losing interest.
 Is this what you imagine?
 You’re certainly not alone.
 For many kids, this is the reality of living with an ADHD diagnosis.